You can save around 20,000 to 40,000 litres of water per year by converting a verge lawn to a water-wise garden.

 - Maintain a safe level pathway 1500mm wide (for pedestrian access)

 - Talk to your neighbours about your plans (the verge is a public space)

 - NO structures or hard surfaces are allowed (use plants and organic mulch only).

-The above images are of some of the demonstration verge gardens we've created.
-You can check them out in person by visiting the locations below.
+We've created some demonstration verge gardens across Wollongong.
+Some are pictured above, or you can check them out in person by visiting the locations below.